Nykold/author-plugin/README.md

 0. For now, **the plugin is designed to only work from within the admin plugin**.

-1. The plugin works by adding categories to the taxonomy of the pages you're creating.
-It then compares those categories to Grav's user database to know which categories are authors. **Make sure each of your authors has a user account in your Grav installation** (or has been added to the *"additional authors"* section of settings).
-The most relevant fields for each user are their *username* (which you will use as a category and which will be a part of the author's page URL) and their *full name* (will be used as the author's name to be displayed in the page).
+1. The plugin works by adding usernames to a taxonomy type (chosen in settings) of the pages you're creating.
+It then compares those usernames to Grav's user database to find authors. **Make sure each of your authors has a user account in your Grav installation** (or has been added to the *"additional authors"* section of settings).
+The most relevant fields for each user are their *username* (which you will use in taxonomy and which will be a part of the author's page URL) and their *full name* (will be used as the author's name to be displayed in the page).

-2. When you create a new page, **the plugin may automatically add the current username to the page's categories** (configurable).
+2. When you create a new page, **the plugin may automatically add the current username to the page's taxonomy** (configurable).

-3. As you're editing the page, you can **add as many categories as you want, including other authors**.
+3. As you're editing the page, you can **add as many taxonomies as you want, authors or not**.

 4. Once you save the page, **the plugin will make a string with the full list of authors** in natural language (separated by commas, with the last author separated by the chosen conjunction) and save it to the page's frontmatter.
 If enabled, each author's name may have a link to an author page (page located at a path with the respective username inside of a customizable folder – `/customizable-folder-path/username`).